ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

  - Defense: Increase hit points, AC, PRR/MRR, saves, healing amp, or anything like that.
  - Misc: Increase to stats or skills, guard effects, summons/pets stuff, plus anything not easily categorized elsewhere. (eg: Turn Undead stuff, songs, ki, etc...)
+ - Alchemy is a new grouping for Alchemists

 Stat:
 Ability score required.
 Use the format "Ability #"